lovehhf/edx-documentation/en_us/open_edx_release_notes/source/os_documentation.rst

 Open edX Documentation
 ####################################

-All Open edX Documentation is available at `docs.edx.org`_.
+All Open edX documentation is available at `docs.edx.org`_.

 *******************************
 Cypress Release Documentation
 *******************************

-The following documentation is available for the Open edX Cypress release:
+The following documentation is available for the Open edX Cypress release.

 * `Installing, Configuring, and Running the Open edX Platform Cypress Release`_